 End Lower Back Pain from Deadlifting – Now!

-Here are seven practical ways to fix lower back pain from deadlifting, follow these steps and I promise that you’ll soon forget what it was like to suffer deadlift induced back pain.
+Here are three practical ways to fix lower back pain from deadlifting, follow these steps and I promise that you’ll soon forget what it was like to suffer deadlift induced back pain.

 I cannot emphasize this enough; the hip hinge is the single most important factor in performing an efficient and injury-free deadlift.
 Master the hip hinge first and base your deadlift training around it.

 The hip hinge is a fundamental movement that you must master, not just for the deadlift – but for a host of other movements.

 A proper hip hinge will focus tension where it belongs, and prevent injury when training the posterior chain.

 Check out this technique, to learn how to build a solid and clean hip hinge pattern:

 Simply stated; the hip hinge is moving your hips from flexion (closing) to extension (opening) while limiting other joint movements.
 If you want to deadlift safely; mastering the hinge is mandatory.

 There are generally 3 issues that prevent a good foundation for movement when you are trying to perform a hip hinge, tight posterior hip capsule, tight hamstrings (due to weak glutes), and a weak, inactive psoas muscle.